freeCodeCamp/freeCodeCamp/guide/english/html/attributes/a-href-attribute/index.md

 ## A Href Attribute

 The `<a href>` attribute refers to a destination provided by a link.
 The `a` (anchor) tag is dead without the `<href>` attribute.
-Sometimes in your workflow, you don't want a live link or you won't know the link destination yet.
+Sometimes during the workflow, a live link is not needed yet, or the link destination is unknown.
 In this case, it's useful to set the `href` attribute to `"#"` to create a dead link.
 The `href` attribute can be used to link to local files or files on the internet.

 For instance: